dannofx/RedImgurGallery/README.md

 ## Contributions

-By now, I'm not thinking in growing this project, but contributions via pull request are welcome.
+By now, I'm not thinking in growing this project, but contributions via pull requests are welcome.